 News and Initiatives

 Find the latest news and AAIM initiatives that impact academic internal medicine.

-- A Textbook for Internal Medicine Education Programs 12th Edition Is Now Available
+- The 12th Edition of The Toolkit Series: A Textbook for Internal Medicine Education Programs Now Available

 - Interested in Being an AAIM Ambassador?

 - Alliance Offers Guidance on Completing the Verification of Graduate Medical Education Training Form

 - Introducing the CCC Faculty Development Toolkit

 An Entrustable Professional Activity-Based Framework to Prepare Fourth-Year Medical Students for Internal Medicine Careers